Just dare us to keep collecting reasons for you to love Santa Fe. We’ll do it!

 17. Established Filmmaking Destination

-New Mexico is a growing hub for the film industry, particularly with the presence of Netflix nearby, and five Western sets.
+New Mexico is a growing hub for the film industry, particularly with three studios for a combined nine sound stages and seven movie ranches and the presence of Netflix nearby.
+In fact, Moviemaker Magazine placed The City Different in the #1 spot for Best Places to Live and Work as a Filmmaker.
 Be a film tourist guided by the film office’s handy maps depicting the sights of major films and shows made in New Mexico.
-Or sit back and celebrate with the Santa Fe International Film Festival (October 18–22), The Santa Fe Film Festival (February 17–26), or the Santa Fe Jewish Film Festival.
+Or sit back and celebrate with the Santa Fe International Film Festival (October 15–19), The Santa Fe Film Festival (February 21–23), or the Santa Fe Jewish Film Festival.

 18. 250 Galleries, 20 Museums, Dozens of Art Markets